When is the first Republican presidential primary debate and how can you watch it?

 The Milwaukee debate will last two hours, ending at about 11pm ET (10pm local time).

-Eight candidates have qualified to take part in the debate, with former President Donald Trump not having clarified if he’ll attend.
+Eight candidates have qualified to take part in the debate, with former President Donald Trump saying he will not attend but will instead do an interview with former Fox News host Tucker Carlson.

 Debate format details obtained by Semafor indicate that while the candidates won’t give opening statements, they’ll each receive 45 seconds to speak at the end of the debate.